RexDjere/500_Daily_Saxophone_Etudes_volume_002/README.md

 ---

 ## Purchase the Book
-The *500 Daily Saxophone Etudes - Volume 2 (Eb Edition)* will soon be available for purchase on **Amazon**.
-A link will be provided here once the book is published.
+The *500 Daily Saxophone Etudes - Volume 2 (Eb Edition)* is now available for purchase on **Amazon**.
+You can buy it here: https://www.amazon.com/dp/B0DZ6G3J2J

 ---